elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 <figure>
   <img src="../../assets/images/FourLicenceConditions.png" width="500"/>
     <figcaption>Image taken from https://wiki.creativecommons.org/images/6/6d/6licenses-flat.pdf.
-The image is in the public domain, CC0. </figcaption>
+The image is in the public domain, <a href="https://creativecommons.org/share-your-work/public-domain/cc0">CC0</a>. </figcaption>
 </figure>

 These four conditions can be combined to make up six different types of Creative Commons licences for you to choose for your materials:

 <figure>
   <img src="../../assets/images/LicenceCombinations.png" width="500"/>
   <figcaption>Image taken from https://wiki.creativecommons.org/images/6/6d/6licenses-flat.pdf.
-The image is in the public domain, CC0. </figcaption>
+The image is in the public domain, <a href="https://creativecommons.org/share-your-work/public-domain/cc0">CC0</a>. </figcaption>
 </figure>